-No one would dispute that the Harry Potter books were kind of a big deal.
-The seven books in the original series have sold more than 500 million copies globally, and it remains the best-selling book series in publishing history.
-But in this fast-paced culture in which we live, it could be argued that Harry Potter just isn’t relevant anymore.
-The last book, The Deathly Hallows, came out in 2007, more than a decade ago.
-The last movie came out in 2011.
-A lot has happened since then, not just in literature and film but in the world in general.
+But, would it be fair to say that the content of these magical books is still relevant?
+The last book, The Deathly Hallows, came out in 2007—more than a decade ago—and its movie adaptation was released in 2011.
+A lot has happened since then—not just in literature and film, but in the world in general.
 Why should anybody pay attention to the adventures of a young wizard with a lightning bolt scar?
-It’s yesterday’s news, the byproduct of another era.
+It's yesterday's news, the byproduct of another era.
 Who cares anymore, right?

-Wrong.
+Wrong!
 In many ways, the Harry Potter books are more important than ever.
-Within those pages are life lessons as vital and useful today, maybe even more so, then they were when author J.K.
+Within the pages of those seven books are life lessons still useful today—perhaps even more so than they were when author J.K.
 Rowling first sat down to write them.
-As we approach Rowling’s birthday—she turns 53 this month—let’s take a moment and look at 35 ways that Harry Potter can help you make sense of your life in 2018.
-And for more amazing news from this magical series, See J.K.
-Rowling’s Magical Gift for a Young Potterhead in the Himalayas.
+As we approach Rowling's birthday (she turns 54 this month!) let's take a moment to look at some of the ways Harry Potter can help you make sense of your life in 2019.

 Sometimes the fool can turn out to be the hero.

-In the beginning of the series, it was easy to write off Fred Weasley and his twin brother George as nothing more than jokesters.
-They were comic relief, the sort of harmless but inconsequential goofballs that were easy to love but couldn’t be counted on to save the day.
-But in the end, Fred died heroically fighting against the Death Eaters.
-It’s a nice lesson in never judging a book by its cover.
+In the beginning of the series, it was easy to write off twin brothers Fred and George Weasley as nothing more than jokesters.
+They were harmless but inconsequential goofballs that were easy to love—and ultimately, they couldn't be counted on to save the day.
+In the end, however, Fred died heroically fighting against the Death Eaters.
+It's a nice lesson in never judging a book by its cover.

-Don’t spend too much time looking in the mirror (or a screen).
-You may miss out on life.
+Don't spend too much time looking in the mirror (or at a screen).
+It's not a real depiction of the world.

 The Mirror of Erised shows Harry and his friends the idealized version of their desires.
-But it’s not the real world, and they learn to look away.
-We should follow their cue.
-Don’t believe everything you read on social media.
-Or in Dumbledore’s words, “It does not do to dwell on dreams and forget to live.”
-If you need helping living in the moment, learn the 11 Easy Ways to Conquer Your Smartphone Addiction.
+But what they see in the mirror is not the real world, and they eventually learn to look away.
+In Dumbledore's words, "It does not do to dwell on dreams and forget to live."

 Always read the book.